Graylog2/documentation/pages/configuration/graylog_ctl.rst

 To update a 1.x appliance to 2.x the administrator has to purge the Graylog installation, migrate the stored log data and install the new version as Omnibus package.
 Before upgrading read the `upgrade notes <https://github.com/Graylog2/graylog2-server/blob/master/UPGRADING.rst>`_.
 This procedure can potentially delete log data or configuration settings.
-So it's absolutely necessary to perform a backup or a snpashot before!
+So it's absolutely necessary to perform a backup or a snapshot before!

 Stop all services but Elasticsearch::